sroberts/sroberts.github.io/_posts/2014-01-20-commandline-spell-checking-with-aspell.md

 <img src="./public/aspell.png" alt="aspell" style="width: 700px;"/>

-The suggestions are usually spot on and it has most of the features you'd expect from a mature spell checker in an application like Microsoft Word or Apple Pages.
+The suggestions are usually spot on and it has most of the features you'd expect from a mature spell checker in an application like [Microsoft Word](http://office.microsoft.com/en-us/word/) or [Apple Pages](http://www.apple.com/mac/pages/), both of which I rarely touch anymore given the strong the combination of Vim, Aspell, and Markdown.
 If you're working on lots of text documents on the command-line I cannot recommend it enough.

+**Bonus:** If you're just getting into Vim, as I am, I cannot recommend [Vim-Adventures](http://vim-adventures.com) (billed as "Learning VIM while playing a game") and Square's [Maximum Awesome](https://github.com/square/maximum-awesome) (billed as "Config files for vim and tmux, lovingly tended by a small subculture of peace-loving hippies.
+Built for Mac OS X.") enough.
+They've made getting into Vim straight forward and fun.